damonlynch/showinfilemanager/README.md

 ### Linux Notes
 The file manager is probed using `xdg-mime query default inode/directory`.

-The module provides the Linux only function ```determine_linux_file_manager``` that returns file manager settings with setting the module to use them.
+The module provides the Linux only function ```determine_linux_file_manager``` that returns file manager.
+This function only reports the file manager &mdash; it does not set the module to use it.

 ## Limitations